Roselle, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 49.96 mi of roadways, of which 40.32 mi were maintained by the municipality, 8.60 mi by Union County and 1.04 mi by the New Jersey Department of Transportation.

 Route 27 is the most significant highway in Roselle.
 It forms the borough's southeastern border with Linden.

 Public transportation

-NJ Transit provides bus service to the Port Authority Bus Terminal in New York City on the 112 and 115 routes, to Newark on the 59, 62 and 94 routes, with local service available on the 56 and 57.
+NJ Transit provides bus service to the Port Authority Bus Terminal in Midtown Manhattan on the 112 and 115 routes, to Newark on the 59, 62 and 94 routes, with local service available on the 56 and 57.

 Conrail's freight-only Lehigh Line passes through the community along the tracks of the former Lehigh Valley Railroad.
 The town once shared a passenger station with Roselle Park on the mainline of the Central Railroad of New Jersey.
 That line is abandoned.

 The Staten Island Railway passed through the community before being dormant for years.
-It was reactivated by the Morristown & Erie Railway, but Morristown & Erie did not renew their option and their 10-year lease ceased as of May 15, 2012.
+It was reactivated by the Morristown & Erie Railway, with new grade crossing gates installed in the borough as part of the 7 mi route between Cranford and Linden.

-Newark Airport is approximately 6 miles from Roselle.
+Newark Liberty International Airport is approximately 6 miles from Roselle.